 EATING IN ROME

 Simply being in Rome doesn’t guarantee fine dining.
+You really need to know the best places to eat in Rome to make this part of your trip worthwhile.
 Not every restaurant is going to be high quality and fast food is fast food no matter where you go.
 Not only did I want to get the best food in Rome but I also wanted to know what I was eating, where it came from, and find out how Romans stay so thin!
 In order to get a more in depth and appreciative experience on food in Rome I went on The Roman Food Tour and, oh my gnocchi, I got more than ever expected.

 My guide on the tour was Jesse.
 Jesse is a true gem and everyone visiting Rome should have the experience of eating and talking with her.
 She’s such a knowledgeable and passionate guide who enhances the tour experience with her enthusiasm for food and love for the city.